pantrypoints/sp/content/en/research/einstein/100/author-022.md

 ---

-### Dr. Gustav Richter / Bozen: The Relativization Of The Spatial-Temporal Scale Can Only Be Determined With The Help Of An Absolute Scale
+## Dr. Gustav Richter @ Bozen

+*The Relativization Of The Spatial-Temporal Scale Can Only Be Determined With The Help Of An Absolute Scale*

 Einstein's Relativity may play whatever role in science.
 Philosophically, it is either a banality or nonsense.